-Resource implications There are no resource implications associated with this report, however the Board is asked to reflect upon the level of precommitted resource we may require to drive the Integrated Improvement Programme, none of which is yet quantified or included in our plan for 2019/20 at this juncture.
-Legal and Equality and Diversity implications There are no legal or equality & diversity implications associated with this paper.
-Strategic Objectives Safe, high quality care ⊠ Care at home ⊠ Partners ⊠ Value colleagues ⊠ Resources ⊠
+Resource implications There are no resource implications associated with this report, however the Board is asked to reflect upon the level of pre- committed resource we may require to drive the Integrated Improvement Programme, none of which is yet quantified or included in our plan for 2019/20 at this juncture.
+Legal and Equality and Diversity implications There are no legal or equality & with this paper. diversity implications associated Strategic Objectives Safe, high quality care ⊠ Care at home ⊠ Partners 🗵 Value colleagues 🖂 Resources ⊠